-Behind the scenes of the dazzling light shows that spectators ooh and ahh at on the Fourth of July, are carefully crafted fireworks.
-Whether red, white and blue fountains or purple sparklers, each firework is packed with just the right mix of chemicals to create these colorful lights.
+Behind the scenes of the dazzling light shows that make spectators "Ooh!" and "Ahh!" on the Fourth of July, are carefully crafted fireworks.
+Whether red, white and blue fountains or bursts of purple sparks, each firework is packed with just the right mix of chemicals to create these colorful lights.

-Inside each handmade firework are small packets filled with special chemicals, mainly metal salts and metal oxides, which react to produce an array of colors.
-When heated, the atoms of each element in the mix absorb energy, causing its electrons to rearrange from their lowest energy state to a higher "excited" state.
+Once exposed to fire, the stars' fuel and oxidizing agents generate intense heat very rapidly, activating the metal-containing colorants.
+When heated, atoms in the metal compounds absorb energy, causing their electrons to rearrange from their lowest energy state to a higher "excited" state.
 As the electrons plummet back down to their lower energy state, the excess energy gets emitted as light.
 [5 Dazzling Facts About Fireworks]

 For instance, when sodium nitrate is heated, electrons in the sodium atoms absorb the energy and get excited.
-When the electrons come down from the high, they release their energy, about 200 kilojoules per mole (a unit of measurement for chemical substances) or the energy of yellow light, according to the website of the University of Wisconsin-Madison chemistry professor Bassam Z. Shakhashiri.
+As the electrons come down from the high, they release their energy, about 200 kilojoules per mole (a unit of measurement for chemical substances) or the energy of yellow light, according to the website of the University of Wisconsin-Madison chemistry professor Bassam Z. Shakhashiri.

-The recipe that creates blue, for example, includes varying amounts of copper chloride compounds, while red comes from strontium and lithium salts, and the brightest red is emitted by strontium carbonate, the ACA explained on their website.
+The recipe that creates blue includes varying amounts of copper chloride compounds.
+Red comes from strontium salts and lithium salts, and the brightest red is emitted by strontium carbonate, the ACA explained on their website.

-Just like paints, secondary colors are made by mixing the ingredients of their primary-color relatives.
+Just like paints, secondary colors are made by combining the ingredients of their primary-color relatives.
 A mixture of blue-producing copper compounds and red-producing strontium compounds results in purple light, the ACA reported.